likai1993/BlockchainLabs/README.md

 1. Your contract constructor function should specify how long the *bidding time* will be and who will be the *beneficiary*.

-2. A function __submitBid()__ can accept bids from any pariticipants and accepts their deposits with the bidding time.
-After the bidding time, no one can submit bids.
+2. A function __submitBid()__ can accept bids from any pariticipants and accepts their deposits within the bidding time.
+After the bidding time elapsed, no one can submit bids.
 The function only accepts a bid that beats the current highest bid.
 Within the bidding time, each bidder can submit bids multiple times.

 3. A funcion __auctionEnd()__ can be called after the bidding time which will select the bidder who submits the **second highest** bid as the winner.
 His deposit is transfered to the beneficiary.